mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 The **SET Lead** is usually one of the engineering team's Engineering Leads.
 The SET lead, leads the SET team during its rotation.
 In practice this means the SET lead:

-1. Ensures that raised issues are being addressed
+1. Ensures that raised issues are being addressed.
-2. Communicates the status of ongoing issues appropriately to stake holders
+2. Communicates the status of ongoing issues appropriately to stakeholders.
-3. Is a point of escalation in case stake holders do not else who else to escalate to
+3. Is a point of escalation in case stakeholders do not know who else to escalate to.

 The SET Lead is also on call \(via OpsGenie\), and is escalated to whenever neither the SET primary nor SET backup acknowledge an issue in the appropriate time.